 If your truck hardly gets any trail-time and most of your driving is done on the street, then you can get away with a simple leveling-kit, entry level coilovers, or even your stock suspension.

 However, if you want a bit more headroom in terms of what your truck can handle, then spending a bit more on midrange coilovers makes sense.
-That way you’ll have a truck that can handle daily driving and light trails.
+That way, you’ll have a rig that can handle daily driving and light trails.

 Understanding Threaded Shock Bodies